Peary Land

 Peary Land is a peninsula in northern Greenland, extending into the Arctic Ocean.
 It reaches from Victoria Fjord in the west to Independence Fjord in the south and southeast, and to the Arctic Ocean in the north, with Cape Morris Jesup, the northernmost point of Greenland's mainland, and Cape Bridgman in the northeast.

 History

 Ancient settlements

-Peary Land was historically inhabited by three separate cultures, during which times the climate was milder than presently:
+Peary Land was historically inhabited by three separate cultures, during which times the climate was milder than presently.
+It contains the northernmost ruins on earth, an archaeological site found in 2023.